cytechmobile/snapurl/web-ui/README.md

-# Web UI for URL Shortener Manager
+# Web UI for SnapURL

-This directory contains a local-only web application that provides a graphical user interface (UI) for managing the Cloudflare URL Shortener.
+This directory contains a local-only web application that provides a graphical user interface (UI) for managing SnapURL.
 It is designed to be run on your local machine and acts as a more user-friendly alternative to the command-line TUI.

 ## Features